Dale C. Wolfe

 Lynn is currently a student pilot and a professional photographer.
 Her work can be found on wickedinnocence.com.
 She enjoys playing Borderlands and anything that involves travel and photography.
 Her goal is to solo in the Skybolt.

-Whiskey keeps the rest of the team honest, and despite being aloof, does his best to always be in the same room.
-His favorite things are purring and knocking things off shelves or countertops.
+Whiskey and Aileron keep the rest of the team honest, and despite being aloof, does their best to always be in the same room.
+Their favorite things are purring and knocking things off shelves or countertops.